jstimpfle/python-wsl/doc/index.rst

             raise wsl.ParseError('Failed to parse base64 literal at character %d, line "%s"' %(beg, line)) return v, i

-    def base64_encode(x):
+    def Base64_encode(x):
         return base64.b64encode(x).decode('ascii')  # dance the unicode dance :/

-Furthermore we need *domain parser*.
-A domain parser gets a parameterization string (on a single line) and returns a domain object (which contains a decoder and the encoder).
-This is the place where the datatype can be parameterized.
+Furthermore we need a *domain parser*.
+A domain parser gets a parameterization string (on a single line) and returns a domain object (which contains the decoder and the encoder).
 For example, this parser could be made to understand a specification of a range of valid integers, or regular expressions that specify valid string values.
+The parameterization string is what comes after the name of the datatype in the DOMAIN declaration line of the database schema.

 In this example, we don't add any parameterizability.
 But later, we might want to specify other characters instead of + and /.